d4n0/home_assistant/rtl_433_sdr_build.md

 3. Select Advanced options dropdown
 4. Click `Reboot System`

-It will take a few minutes to restart, but afterwards go to `Settings > System > Logs`
+It will take a few minutes to restart, but afterwards, check the logs.

 # Set-up COMPLETE!!!

+Navigate to `Settings > System > Logs`

 If the set-up was successful, your logs (receachable through the top right drop down) should look similar to the following: